 Answer: A light blanket is fine.
 Place an old T-shirt of yours inside the kennel to remind them of you during the flight.

 Answer: Pets cannot be medicated during the flight.
 Check with your veterinarian to make sure the pet will be OK.
-Medication can travel on the flight box although glass bottles are not recommended, but the airline has the right to take it off.
+Medication can travel on the flight box although glass bottles are not recommended, the airline has the right to take it off.
 It is recommended that the medication is given before delivery to the airport and after collection from the airport.
-A letter stating the pet’s medical condition should travel with the pet, including type of medication and dosage, it may be recommended that the pet should not fly at all.
+A letter stating the pet’s medical condition should travel with the pet, including the type of medication and dosage, it may be recommended that the pet should not fly at all.
 Mark the container clearly with information, eg medication info, your contact details and the destination details.